CPI (Cost Per Install) in 2024: Importance, and How It Works?

 What are some best practices for optimizing CPI campaigns?

 Best practices are to target the right audience and use top ads.
 Test different ad formats.
-Optimize the user acquisition funnel.
-Also, check and adjust the campaign based on performance data.
+Enhance the user acquisition funnel.
+Then, look at the campaign data and adjust as needed.

 How does CPI compare to other pricing models, like CPM or CPC?